 Nature’s Perfect Baby Food

-Even in these days of the ongoing global COVID-19 pandemic, studies by the WHO indicate that breastfeeding still benefits the baby, even if the mother has COVID.
+Studies by the WHO indicate that breastfeeding still benefits the baby, even if the mother has COVID.
 So it’s the perfect pandemic-proof nutrition for babies.

 Despite these benefits, studies show that only 37% of infants under six months in developing countries are exclusively breastfed, so there’s a big gap between the recommendation and reality.
 While breastfeeding isn’t always possible for many, and formula can also provide good nutrition for babies, there’s still a big gap between the WHO’s recommendation and reality.